quantumness/work/readme.txt

 2) C coefficient can vary wildly if NLS fitting fails.
 Contraint required to limit to more sensible range (-0.5 < C < -1.5)

 3) Add type of fit to output - currently stored in 'type' vector

+4) Will fail for y values less than 0 due to log calculation in intial estimation.
+Current workaround is to scale up data, and then scale down output parameters manually.

 4) Manual R interface, R Shiny output planned